Leon-Alexius/Mehrstufiger-Cache-Simulator/Readme.md

 ### Member 3
 Briefly describe the contributions of the second group member here.

+## Compilation
+All code here needs to be able to be compiled in the remote ssh machine.
+To avoid any problems, editing, testing, and running the code should be done on the ssh machine.

+## Unit Testing
+Running tests everytime you want to push a feature is recommended.
+For that an option would be to use [doctest](https://github.com/doctest/doctest).
+However I don't really know how to do that yet :'

+## IDE/Code Editor
+A good code editor for this project is VSCode as it is lightweight and can be easily used in the remote ssh machine.

 ## Contributing
 To achieve a seamless and easy communication and cooperation between us, some convention/workflow needs to be followed, which can be seen here: https://medium.com/anne-kerrs-blog/using-git-and-github-for-team-collaboration-e761e7c00281.